MagicTalk and MagicJack Login Problems

 - Make sure the USB port has adequate power to operate the MagicJack and phone.
 Generally the ports on the back of a desktop computer or those in a laptop will have adequate power, but USB splitters are frequently underpowered.
 You can ensure your Magic Jack has adequate power by connecting it to a powered USB hub if you suspect it may be starved for power.

 - Go to the device manager in Windows [control panel -> system -> device manager (Windows 7) or control panel -> system -> hardware (tab) -> device manager (Windows XP)] and expand the USB section.
 Delete as many of the USB devices as possible (even your mouse if you're able to navigate using the keyboard), and reboot.
 Windows will reinstall all of the USB devices at boot-up.

 - There is always the possibility that your Magic Jack is bad if it isn't recognized by the USB port.
 Try it in another computer if possible, and see if the problem disappears.

 What is MagicTalk?

-By way of explanation, MagicTalk is another ‘flavor’ of Magic Jack, one which runs on your computer with no need of an external USB dongle to operate – the software loads and runs on the computer itself.
+By way of explanation, MagicTalk is another ‘flavor' of Magic Jack, one which runs on your computer with no need of an external USB dongle to operate – the software loads and runs on the computer itself.
 It never really caught on, as you had to license each computer that you wanted to use it on.
-Its use is slowly dying off, but the splash screen that re-appears (as discussed above) can be a source of confusion and aggravation to those who need to make a quick phone call – only to find Magic Jack has placed another hurdle in their path in the form of a MagicTalk splash screen rather than Magic Jack’s normal soft phone interface.
+Its use is slowly dying off, but the splash screen that re-appears (as discussed above) can be a source of confusion and aggravation to those who need to make a quick phone call – only to find Magic Jack has placed another hurdle in their path in the form of a MagicTalk splash screen in lieu of Magic Jack's normal soft phone interface.